10 Best Lower Back Machine Exercises to Strengthen and Protect Your Back

 3. Exhale and lift your legs up by contracting your glutes and lower back muscles.

-4. Your legs should form a straight line with your torso at the top of the movement.
+4. Your legs should form a straight line with your torso at the movement’s top.

-5. Lower your legs back to the starting position slowly and inhaling as you do it.
+5. Lower your legs back to the starting position slowly and inhale as you do it.

 6. Aim for two or three sets of 8 to 15 reps